Dallas Police: Key Witness In Guyger Trial Was Killed In Drug Deal That Turned Deadly

 The rumors shared by community leaders that Mr. Brown’s death was related to the Amber Guyger trial and that DPD was responsible are false.
 We encourage those leaders to be mindful because their words may jeapordize the integrity of the city of Dallas and DPD. @ChiefHallDPD— Dallas Police Dept (@DallasPD) October 8, 2019

-Brown's death immediately made national headlines, coming less than a week after a jury sentenced Guyger to 10 years in prison for fatally shooting her upstairs neighbor, Botham Jean, whose apartment Guyger said he mistakenly walked into and fired because she "feared for her life."
+Brown's death immediately made national headlines, coming less than a week after a jury sentenced Guyger to 10 years in prison for fatally shooting her upstairs neighbor Botham Jean, whose apartment Guyger said she mistakenly walked into, because she "feared for her life."

 Brown lived on the same floor as Jean.
 He testified during the trial that he did not hear Guyger order Jean to put his hands up before shooting him, in testimony that supported prosecutors' theory and undercut Guyger's account.